kyratrades/kyratrades.github.io/docs/videos/musicals.md

 : Randal Keith (Jean Valjean), Michael McCarthy (Javert), Jayne Paterson (Fantine), Sandra Turley (Cosette), Kevin Kern (Marius), Diana Kaarina (Éponine), Christopher Mark Peterson (Enjolras), Stephen Brian Patterson (Thénardier), Aymee Garcia (Madame Thénardier)

 NOTES
 : Closing show highlights but not the complete show.
 The digital video is 1 hour and 5 minutes long.
-The numbers included are One Day More, On My Own, Bring Him Home, A Little Fall Of Rain, Javert\'s Death, Empty Chairs At Empty Tables, And The Finale as well as the curtain speeches and the high school cast performances; 1st generation from t
+The numbers included are One Day More, On My Own, Bring Him Home, A Little Fall Of Rain, Javert\'s Death, Empty Chairs At Empty Tables, And The Finale as well as the curtain speeches and the high school cast performances

 ### 10th Anniversary Concert